 - The connections between Srnicek’s concept of platform capitalism and Zuboff’s framework of surveillance capitalism?

-Ghost Work: How to Stop Silicon Valley from Building a New Global Underclass (2019)
+Ghost Work: How to Stop Silicon Valley from Building a New Global Underclass (August 6, 2020)

-By Mary L. Gray & Siddharth Suri
+by Mary L. Gray & Siddharth Suri

 - What are the ethical implications of utilizing Amazon MTurk for research purpose?